Radiation Oncology: Chemodectomas in Dogs

 - Each of these treatments are given under general anesthesia.
 These radiation therapy procedures are neither invasive, nor painful.
 Anesthesia is used simply to keep your pet from moving during this high-precision procedure.

 - The cost for both procedures is similar.
 Cost varies between patients, and may be higher if your oncologist recommends any additional tests.
 Fees are also subject to periodic hospital review and increase.
 A patient-specific cost estimate will be provided at the time of consultation.
-Including consultation with a radiation oncologist, a CT scan to plan the treatment, treatment planning and quality assurance testing, anesthesia, and treatment delivery, the total cost is usually between $6,500 and $7,500.
+Including consultation with a radiation oncologist, a CT scan to plan the treatment, treatment planning and quality assurance testing, anesthesia, and treatment delivery, the total cost is usually between $8,500-9,500.

 HOW EFFECTIVE IS RADIATION THERAPY?